kinkerl/persy/doc/usage.rst

 You can use persy without a centralized server to which every clients connects and performes the synchronization (like in the illustration image above).
 You can also run persy without a second computer at all and synchronize with other parts(repositories) on the filesystem.
 Right now, this is not the intended use and i will not cover this in the cli or the upcomming gui.
 You can however configure this in the git configuration for persy ~/.persy/git/config and i try to take care of the internal implementation.
 If you have questions regarding esoteric setups, feel free to mail me.

-persy's states
+States in persy
 --------------------------------------------

-When running persy, its possible to run in the following states. most of them are selfexplanatory.
+When running persy, its possible to run in the following states.
+A state is a simplification of the status of the file backup and synchronization.
+Most of them are selfexplanatory.

 .. csv-table::